debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/admin-level.md

 * `btcpayserver` connects to the database using standard Debian tool called `dbconfig`.
 It creates the user and database automatically.
 * `btcpayserver` purposefuly does **not** use `docker`.
 This gives us all the advantages packaging has over `docker` and as a side effect avoids shitcoins.
 * `ridetheln` forces SSO.
 The `access_key` is stored in `/var/lib/ridetheln-system/sso/cookie`.
 There are plans to make it easier to open in the future.
+* `lnd` (transitively) recommends `lnd-unlocker-system-mainnet`, which initializes the wallet and unlocks it after each (re)start of lnd.
+The seed is stored in `/var/lib/lnd-system-mainnet/.seed.txt`

 ### Accessing lnd